Sanglorian/orcus/Orcus Advanced Options - current.md

 - *Weal*, for good results
 - *Woe*, for bad results
 - *Weal and woe*, for both good and bad results
-- *Nothing*, for results that aren't especially good or bad
+- *Nothing*, for results that aren’t especially good or bad

-The incantation doesn't take into account any possible circumstances that might change the outcome.
+The incantation doesn’t take into account any possible circumstances that might change the outcome.

 If you cast the incantation two or more times before completing your next long rest, there is a cumulative 25 percent chance for each casting after the first that you get a random reading.
 The GM makes this roll in secret.